Saying goodbye to our pets is the hardest part of loving them

 Saying Goodbye Update:

-Over the course of a few days after saying our goodbyes to Tanner, my husband and I both caught movement from the corners of our eyes on two separate occassions.
+Over the course of a few days after saying our goodbyes to Tanner, my husband and I both caught movement from the corners of our eyes on two separate occasions.

-When it happend to me I was a little spooked thinking something was in the backyard.
+When it happened to me I was a little spooked thinking something was in the backyard.
 And, then I wondered … could it be Tanner?
-Was Tanner letting us know he made it to the Rainbow Bridge and decided to get a few extra laps in by stopping back at our house.
+Was Tanner letting us know he made it to the Rainbow Bridge and decided to get a few extra laps in by stopping back at our house?

 A few days later my husband was in the same spot, in front of the kitchen sink that overlooks the backyard.

 And he suddenly jumps and says, “Whoa….” and he ran to the back door.

 I knew in that instant my husband saw Tanner.
 Without leading him, I said, “What?
 Like, what’s wrong?”
 And, my husband explained that something ran across the back yard.

 At that moment, I shared with him the exact same feeling and sighting a few days earlier.

 And, we both knew… knew in our hearts and from the shivers down our spines.. it was Tanner.
 He let us know he was still here to check on us and watch our kids move forward in their lives.

 We later joked he was keeping tabs on his Berner sister, Chloe.
 And, making sure the boys (one of them) doesn’t sneak in too late thru the front door).